jdreaver/rust-os/README.md

 ## TODO

 - Filesystem
+  - Features to add before working on abstractions (so we don't accidentally trapdoor into a design that makes them harder)
+    - Writes!
+New files, overwriting files, etc.
+    - Sysfs with things like processes, pci devices, virtio devices, memory info, etc.
   - Don't require locking filesystem while iterating over file blocks and directories.
 Have a method that locks the block storage reader very briefly to submit the block request and then wait for the response.
 Then, once we have a response, lock for the next request, etc. Requires some redesign if the `iter_*` methods in `ext2`.
 Maybe we need explicit locking on the internal `block_reader`, or we just say that `block_reader` is never `&mut` so it forces it to use a SpinLock under the hood (is burying a spinlock like that dangerous?)
     - This is also probably a good use case for a Mutex and not a spin lock, since we could be waiting a while for disk IO.
   - Instead of returning `Vec` for directories, consider returning an `impl Iterator` (except you probably can't do that with traits...)
-  - Once VFS is implemented, add a sysfs with things like processes, pci devices, virtio devices, memory info, etc.
 - Serial port:
   - find a way to implement using `&mut` and locking without deadlocks from e.g. non-maskable interrupts, holding the lock in the shell while trying to debug print inside kernel code, etc.
 - ansiterm: move this to a separate crate with tests?